MattiaSarti/kafka/docs/README.md

 ## Simplifications:
-- no fault tolerance (single broker, producer and consumer instances, simplified producer and consumer)
+- no fault tolerance (single broker, producer and consumer replicas, simplified producer and consumer)
-- consumer cannot scale (no coordination in distributed application), Kafka Streams API not employed
+- consumer cannot scale (no event fetching coordination in distributed application, as Kafka Streams API not employed, and in-memory data storage)
+- at-most-once producer-to-broker delivery
+- at-least-once broker-to-consumer delivery